 We did not timely file a Current Report on Form 8-K for the addition of a new board member in January 2012.
 Upon becoming aware of the oversight, on December 3, 2012 we filed a Current Report on Form 8-K for the event.
 As a result of not timely filing this current report, and upon filing our Annual Report on Form 10-K for the year ended December 31, 2011 on March 6, 2012, we became ineligible to use our effective shelf registration statement on Form S-3 (File No. 333-178748).
 Subsequent to March 6, 2012 and prior to becoming aware of the untimely filing of the current report, we sold shares of our common stock pursuant to the ATM Agreement under this registration statement.
-These sales consisted of an aggregate of 3,491,500 shares sold from August 13, 2012 to September 19, 2012, at prices ranging from approximately \$1.64 to \$2.29 per share, and an aggregate of 1,855,637 shares sold on November 27, 2012, at an average price of about \$5.74, which we refer to as ATM Sales.
-Because we were not eligible to use Form S-3 at the time of the ATM Sales, the ATM Sales could be determined to be unregistered sales of securities.
-Consequently, direct purchasers in the ATM Sales transactions may have rescission rights pursuant to which they could be entitled to recover the amount paid for such shares, plus statutory interest, upon returning the shares to us.
-If all of the purchasers in the ATM Sales transactions demanded rescission of their purchases and it were determined that every such investor were entitled to such rescission rights, we could be obligated to repay an aggregate of approximately \$7.0 million for the sales in August and September 2012 and approximately \$10.7 million from the sales on November 27, 2012, in each case plus statutory interest.
+These sales included an aggregate of 1,855,637 shares sold on November 27, 2012, at an average price of about \$5.74, which we refer to as the November ATM Sales.
+Because we were not eligible to use Form S-3 at the time of the November ATM Sales, the November ATM Sales could be determined to be unregistered sales of securities.
+Consequently, direct purchasers in the November ATM Sales transactions may have rescission rights pursuant to which they could be entitled to recover the amount paid for such shares, plus statutory interest, upon returning the shares to us.
+If all of the purchasers in the November ATM Sales transactions demanded rescission of their purchases and it were determined that every such investor were entitled to such rescission rights, we could be obligated to repay an aggregate of approximately \$10.7 million, plus statutory interest.
 Rescission rights would arise due to a potential violation of Section 5 of the Securities Act of 1933, as amended.
-In addition, if it were determined that we sold unregistered securities, the sale of any such unregistered securities could subject us to enforcement actions
+In addition, if it were determined that we sold unregistered securities, the sale of any such unregistered securities could subject us to enforcement actions or penalties and fines by federal or state regulatory authorities.
+We are unable to predict the likelihood of any claims or actions being brought against us in connection with these events, or the amount of any potential penalt